 Imagine a community free of violence, where children can go to school without fear, families live in harmony, and fairness, justice and equality prevail.
 We envision such a place and through our wide array of community-based programs and services, work to make that dream a reality.

-Incorporated in 1997, BiasHELP, Inc. has steadily and assertively taken a lead role in combating discrimination, hate crimes, youth violence, bullying, cyber bullying and technology bullying on Long Island and beyond.
+Incorporated in 1997, BiasHELP, A Division of LINCS has steadily and assertively taken a lead role in combating discrimination, hate crimes, youth violence, bullying, cyber bullying and technology bullying on Long Island and beyond.
 Our name incorporates our comprehensive approach to social justice with an emphasis on the following: enhancing the physical and mental health of vulnerable populations; conducting education to reduce bias and enhance understanding; spearheading leadership initiatives to create new partnerships, mobilize communities and promote visibility; and leading policy efforts to bring about the systemic change necessary to protect potential victims and their families.

 Listen to BiasHELP's recent radio interview from January 10, 2012 at Here